ccd2796/python-blpapi/README.md

 # Examples

 ## BDP
-+ Securities and fields must be paased as lists
++ Securities and fields must be passed as lists
-+ f
++ Overrides (if any) must be passed as dict
-+ Output is a df
++ Output is a DataFrame

 ```python